kentonh/kentonh/_posts/2116-11-15-WSU-Admissions-DSI.markdown

 published: false
 ---

-## Wichita State Admissions holds
+## Distinguished Scholar Invitational
-James Steck is a professor of Aeronautical Engineering at Wichita State University.
-He had an idea to support the Shocker Men's Basketball team with an app that animate the crowd.
-The first implementation was a simple HTML file with a timed JavaScript color changer.
-However at Ennovar, my team and I wanted make a larger leap.
+Each year, Wichita State Admissions Department holds an day of group evaluations for a series of scholarships.
+This event hosts hundreds of graduating seniors and dozens of honored evaluators.
+As recently as 2015, all of these evaluations had been done on paper.
+In 2016, Ennovar Software designed and developed a web-based application